ccerv1/blog/carl/index.md

 I mailed the final report back to the village and ... nothing happened.
 This was the first of many lessons in the difference between collecting data about a problem and doing something useful about it.

 After graduation, I raised a few small grants and returned to Tanzania for what I fondly call my [DIY Peace Corps](../essays/diy_peacecorps) experience.
-I learned Swahili and the basics of agroforestry, and eventually launched a microfinance program that grew to roughly 500 customers.
+I learned Swahili and the basics of agroforestry, and eventually launched a microfinance program that grew to serve roughly 700 households.
 It was my first experience being responsible for a P&L and a team of people.

 It also [ended abruptly](../essays/the-most-important-lesson-of-my20s).
 At 24, I was fired, had my residence permit canceled, and had to leave the community where I had spent the last few years.